Buying aquatic plants and tank set-up

 - Ludwigia palustris

-- Ceratophyllum demersum (Chickweed)
+- Ceratophyllum demersum (hornwort)

-- Shinnersia rivularis (Mexican Oak Leaf)
+- Shinnersia rivularis (Mexican oak leaf)

-- Echinodorus quadricostatus (to 10 cm high)
+- Echinodorus quadricostatus (up to 10 cm high)

 - Echinodorus bolivianus (very similar to E. quadricostatus)

-Be careful with the big Echinodorus (E. osiris, E. bleheri etc.)!
-In good running aquariums they reach or exceed the dimensions given in the literature.
-One of these plants can completely monopolise a 60 l or even a 100 l aquarium.
+Be careful with large Echinodorus(E. osiris, E. bleheri etc.)!
+In well-running aquaria they can actually reach or exceed the dimensions given in the literature.
+A single one of these plants can completely take over a 60-litre or even a 100-litre aquarium.

 - Microsorum pteropus (Java fern)